joaovsa/eduzz-challenge/README.md

 ## About:
 ### The Architecture
 The app was made in NodeJS with Express framework.
 The database chosen was MongoDB via Atlas, which means is running on the cloud right now to simplify the project structure.
-In order to reach for MongoDB, the app leans on Mongoose (which is nice since it validates data acconding to the model before actually saving it).
+In order to reach for MongoDB, the app leans on Mongoose (which is nice since it validates data according to the model before actually saving it).

 The app was designed respecting the MVC pattern and correct HTTP methods.
 You can see some middlewares too as they serve as a way to keep the controllers clean.
 Mocha + Chai were used to test the application, and testdouble to mock DB calls.